Singleton pattern

-In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to a singular instance.
-One of the well-known "Gang of Four" design patterns, which describe how to solve recurring problems in object-oriented software, the pattern is useful when exactly one object is needed to coordinate actions across a system.
+In object-oriented programming, the singleton pattern is a software design pattern that restricts the instantiation of a class to a singular instance.
+It is one of the well-known "Gang of Four" design patterns, which describe how to solve recurring problems in object-oriented software.
+The pattern is useful when exactly one object is needed to coordinate actions across a system.

-More specifically, the singleton pattern allows objects to:
+More specifically, the singleton pattern allows classes to: